blakexe/Supercell-DL-SC-Editor/README.md

  as well as some code borrowed from https://github.com/Vorono4ka/XCoder and https://github.com/Vorono4ka/sc-compression thank you!

- As of right now this editor is basically only capable of the things the Ultrapowa editor is capable of but it will run on any device except windows
+ As of right now this editor is basically only capable of the things the Ultrapowa editor is capable of but it will run on any device unlike ultrapowa (only runs windows)

 ## Known Bugs: